justinsavoie/open-text-coder/README.md

 # Explore what categories the LLM finds in your data
 config = {
-    "file_path": "survey.csv",
+    "file_path": "data/data-cps21-10.csv",
-    "text_column": "comments",
+    "text_column": "cps21_imp_iss",
-    "n_samples": 200,  # Use 200 samples to generate categories
+    "id_column": "cps21_ResponseId",
-    "question_context": "What features would you like to see in our app?"
+    "n_samples": 10,  # Use 10 samples to generate categories
-}
+    "question_context": "What is the most important issue to you personally in this federal election? (answer in English or French)", }

 categories = generate_categories_only(config)